Bounds for polynomials on algebraic numbers and application to curve topology: Introduction

 \begin{theorem}[Topology] Let $P \in \Z [X, Y]$ be a given square-free polynomial of total degree $d$ and integer coefficients of bitsize bounded by $\tau$.
-There is a deterministic and certified algorithm\footnote{We do not only prove existence of such an algorithm, but also present the algorithm in this paper.} that uses $\tO(d^5\tau+d^6)$ bit operations to compute the topology of the curve in terms of a straight-line planar graph $\mathcal{G}$ that is isotopic to $V_{\mathbb{R}}(P)$ inside $\mathbb{R}^2$.
+There is a deterministic algorithm\footnote{We do not only prove existence of such an algorithm, but also present the algorithm in this paper.} that uses $\tO(d^5\tau+d^6)$ bit operations to compute the topology of the curve in terms of a simple planar graph $\mathcal{G}$ that is isotopic to $V_{\mathbb{R}}(P)$ inside $\mathbb{R}^2$.
 In addition, $\mathcal{G}$ yields the C.A.D. information of the curve $V_{\mathbb{R}}(P)$.\footnote{We remark that our algorithm returns a purely combinatorial representation of the C.A.D., however isolating intervals of all points in all special and regular fibers are computed in sub-steps of the algorithm.
-By refining these intervals, an isotopic graph whose vertices are arbitrarily close to the curve can be derived.} \end{theorem}
+By refining these intervals, an isotopic simple planar graph whose vertices are arbitrarily close to the curve can be obtained.} \end{theorem}

-For our result, we use two main ingredients: The first one is an efficient algorithm for computing the roots of a bivariate system in triangular form.
+For our result, we use two main ingredients: The first one is a new efficient algorithm for computing the roots of a bivariate system in triangular form.